nogibjj/levia_python_to_rust_week8/README.md

 This `Cargo.toml` specifies project metadata, dependencies, and binary/library configurations.

-## 4. Makefile
+## `Makefile`

-The `Makefile` is used for simplifying and automating common development tasks.
+The `Makefile` is used to simplify and automate common development tasks.
 In your project, the Makefile includes the following targets:

 - `format`: Formats the code using `cargo fmt --quiet`.
 - `lint`: Lints the code using `cargo clippy --quiet`.
 - `test`: Runs tests using `cargo test --quiet`.